beuted/angular1-workshop/workshop/01-webpack-angular-one-app/README.md

 * Run unit-tests: `$ npm run test`
 * Run unit-tests for local development: `$ npm run test:live`

-## When your app is working fine
+## Exercise

-1. Try to add the dependencies
+1. Try to add the webpack dependencies to different files to make it compile
-2. blabla TODO!!!